-To clarify the idea of the GBG++ method, an example is provided below to visualize the entire execution process of GBG++ method.
-In detail, the Fig. \ref{fig7}(a) shows the whole original data set fourclass \cite{45}.
-And, Fig. \ref{fig7}(b) and (c) show all the generated GBs in the $1th$ and $2th$ granulation iterations respectively.
+An example is provided below to visualize the entire execution process of the GBG++ method.
+In detail, the Fig. \ref{fig7}(a) shows the whole original dataset fourclass \cite{45}.
+Fig. \ref{fig7}(b) and (c) show all the generated GBs in the $1th$ and $2th$ granulation iterations, respectively.
 Fig. \ref{fig7}(d) shows all the constructed GBs when all GBs meet the granulation stopping condition.
-Fig. \ref{fig7}(d) indeed shows that taking the geometric information of GBs to characterize the data distribution characteristics of original data set.
+Fig. \ref{fig7}(d) indeed shows that taking the geometric information of GBs to characterize the data distribution characteristics of the original dataset.
 Moreover, notably, a larger radius of GB does not indicate that it contains more samples.
 As shown in Fig. \ref{fig7}(e), only the centers of GBs are used to determine the data distribution characteristics, which can effectively depict the complexity of class boundaries for data distribution.
 In essence, if other conditions are consistent, the more samples contained in the GB, the larger its radius.
 For classification tasks, the more samples that support the classification rules, the higher the quality of the classification rules.
 Thus, the proportion of samples contained in GB to all samples might be used as a measure of GB's size or quality when other conditions remain unchanged in GB-based classification tasks.
-And, the GB reflecting the sample size is used to describe the distribution of the original data set, and the schematic diagram is shown in Fig. \ref{fig7}(f).
-It can be seen that Fig. \ref{fig7}(f) describes the original data set more accurately than Fig. \ref{fig7}(d) and (e).
+The GB reflecting the sample size is used to describe the distribution of the original dataset, and the schematic diagram is shown in Fig. \ref{fig7}(f).
+It can be seen that Fig. \ref{fig7}(f) describes the original dataset more accurately than Fig. \ref{fig7}(d) and (e).
 Moreover, the design of the proposed GBG++ method is presented in Algorithm \ref{alg1}.